ArielIngham/rETH/docs/degens.md

   - Decentralized smart contract staking.
 You don't need to rely on humans on the other side for stealing your staked ETH; it's all managed by smart-contracts.
   - Node Operators are also required to buy RPL tokens as an insurance mechanism for you!
 It has to be 10% insured and above.

-Staking and ETH and getting rewards is not some radical out-of-world idea that it may seem.
+Staking ETH and getting rewards is not some radical out-of-world idea that it may seem.
 In traditional finance, this would be very similar to buying a government bond.
 The government bond sets an interest rate (or coupon rate) and a maturity date.
 When the maturity date is up, you get the principal amount you paid for the bond as well as the interest that was set.
+ETH and rETH conceps are very similar.

 There are a couple of subtle similarities between staking ETH and purchasing traditional government bonds.
 - In Rocket Pool, you get this bond as a form of rETH that can be traded in the free market; this is similar to buying and selling government bond ETFs.